daos-stack/daos/docs/user/filesystem.md

 With no options specified attr and dentry timeouts will be 1 second, dentry-dir and ndentry timeouts will be 5 seconds, and data caching will be enabled.

+Readir caching will be enabled when the dfuse-dentry-time setting is non-zero and when supported by libfuse; however, on many distributions the system libfuse is not able to support this feature.
+Libfuse version 3.5.0 or newer is required at both compile and run-time.
+Use `dfuse --version` or the runtime logs to see the fuse version used and if the feature is compiled into dfuse.

 These are two command line options to control the DFuse process itself.